What is an Organic Mattress?

 So what’s in an Organic Mattress?

-Organic mattresses are typically made from non-organic latex foam as a support layer, topped with organic wool to soften it up and wrapped in organic cotton.
-This does not mean they are not safe mattresses to sleep on, it just means you have to be a little more inquisitive.
+Organic mattresses are typically made from natural latex foam as a support layer, topped with organic wool to soften it up and wrapped in organic cotton.

 If they stumble when answering any of these questions or cannot back up their claims with supporting documents, RUN!